 Most common approach to round a non-integer coordinate for Italic Angle?

 Hello.
-I'm working on the plugin for Glyphs that highlights the segments that are not precise (or not closest) to Italic Angle, and proposes the coordinate where the angle will be precise (or closest to it).
-For a better understanding, here's a preview of how it works:
+I'm working on the plugin for Glyphs that highlights the segments that are not precise (or not closest) to Italic Angle, and proposes the coordinate where the angle will be correct.

-My first implementation was to round to the closest coordinate (left side on the image above), so the angle could be greater or smaller (of precise) depending on which coordinate is closer.
-Then we talked with Tim Ahrens and he proposed to round down (to a coordinate with a smaller angle) if precise angle is impossible to fit (right side on the image above).
-By "rounding down" I mean to move the upper node to the left integer, or to move the lower node to the right integer, to have a smaller angle.
-Perhaps, Tim's approach makes a sense because, for a very short segments, a smaller angle will give less peaky shape.
+My first thought was to round to the closest coordinate (left side on the image above), so the angle could be greater or smaller (of precise) depending on which coordinate is closer.
+Then we talked with Tim Ahrens and he proposed to round down – to a coordinate with a smaller angle (right side on the image above).
+By "rounding down" I mean to move the upper node to the left integer, or to move the lower node to the right integer – to have a smaller angle.
+Perhaps, Tim's approach makes a sense, because for a very short segments, a smaller angle will produce less sharp shape.
 However I still have some doubts of what is best for everyone.
-So for now I implemented both approaches with an option to switch the rounding mode – to always round down, or to round to a closest coordinate.
+So for now I implemented both approaches with an option to switch the rounding mode – to round to a closest coordinate, or to always round down.

 The question is what the approach should be by default – round to a closest coordinate or round down.
 Please share your personal preference, if possible with a reasoning.
 Thanks in advance.